-LUMRYZ is an extended-release formulation of sodium oxybate indicated to be taken once at bedtime for the treatment of cataplexy or excessive daytime sleepiness ("EDS") in adults with narcolepsy.
-LUMRYZ was approved by the U.S. Food and Drug Administration ("FDA") on May 1, 2023.
-The FDA also granted Orphan Drug Exclusivity ("ODE") to LUMRYZ for a period of seven years until May 1, 2030.
-In June 2023, the Company commercially launched LUMRYZ in the U.S.
+LUMRYZ is an extended-release formulation of sodium oxybate indicated to be taken once at bedtime for the treatment of cataplexy or excessive daytime sleepiness ("EDS") in adults with narcolepsy and in the pediatric narcolepsy population seven years and older.

+LUMRYZ was approved by the U.S. Food and Drug Administration ("FDA") on May 1, 2023 for the treatment of cataplexy or EDS in adults with narcolepsy.
+The FDA also granted Orphan Drug Exclusivity ("ODE") to LUMRYZ for treatment of cataplexy or EDS in adults with narcolepsy for a period of seven years until May 1, 2030.
+In June 2023, the Company commercially launched LUMRYZ in the U.S for the treatment of cataplexy or EDS in adults living with narcolepsy.
+LUMRYZ was approved by the FDA for use in the treatment of cataplexy or EDS in the pediatric narcolepsy population seven years and older on October 16, 2024, and was granted ODE through October 16, 2031.